bernaferrari/FigmaToCode/README.md

 ![Conversion Workflow](assets/examples.png)

+**Tip**: Instead of selecting the whole page, you can also select individual items.
+This can be useful for both debugging and componentization.
+For example: you can use the plugin to generate the code of a single element and then replicate it using a for-loop.

 ### Todo

 - Vectors (tricky in HTML, unsupported in Flutter)
-- Images (they are local, how to support?)
+- Images (they are local, how to support them?)
 - Gradients (todo in Flutter)
 - Line/Star/Polygon (todo.
 Rectangle and Ellipse were prioritized and are more common)
-- Identify buttons
-- The source code is fully commented and there are around 30 "todo"s there
+- The source code is fully commented and there are more than 30 "todo"s there

 ### Tailwind limitations